desertmonkey/gravtest/pages/05.system-configuration/02.switchd/restart-switchd/docs.md

 !
 You do not have to restart the `switchd` service when you update a network interface configuration (that is, edit `/etc/network/interfaces`).

 !!
-Restarting `switchd` causes all network ports to reset, in addition to resetting the switch hardware configuration.
+Restarting `switchd` causes all network ports to reset in addition to resetting the switch hardware configuration.